The SLED Security Training Classes that helps you start your career in the Security Profession.

 Q. Do Security Officers make good money?

-A. Security Companies can pay as much as $25 – $30 an hour for an Officer.
+A. Security Companies can pay as much as $15 – $20 an hour for an Officer.
 The reality is, this is based on their contracts with a client.
 If the client is only paying $20.00 an hour for the services….the Security Company has to allow for taxes, employee taxes and insurances, etc. So, this Officer might get $11.00 an hour?
-It’s up to the Security Company and how much they get from a client that will dictate how much they pay their Officers.
+In South Carolina, an Armed officer should expect between $13.00 to $15.00 an hour to start, it’s up to the Security Company and how much they get from a client that will dictate how much they pay their Officers.

 Q. How many Security Companies can I work for?